Jewish wedding: Yichud

 Yichud (togetherness or seclusion) refers to the Ashkenazi practice of leaving the bride and groom alone for 8–20 minutes after the wedding ceremony, in which the couple retreat to a private room.
 Yichud can take place anywhere, from a rabbi's study to a synagogue classroom.
 The reason for yichud is that according to several authorities, standing under the canopy alone does not constitute chuppah, and seclusion is necessary to complete the wedding ceremony.
 However, Sephardic Jews do not have this custom, as they consider it a davar mechoar (repugnant thing), compromising the couple's modesty.

 Today, the Yichud is not used to physically consummate the marriage.
 Instead, couples will often eat and relax together for this short period of time before the dancing and celebrations of nissuin begin.
 Since the wedding day is considered the bride and groom's personal Yom Kippur, they may choose to fast leading up to the wedding.
 The Yichud can be spent as a time for the couple to break their fast and have their first meal together.
 Even if they did not choose to fast, it is still a secluded opportunity for the couple to spend quality time with one another before continuing on with the busyness of their wedding day.

 In Yemen, the Jewish practice was not for the groom and his bride to be secluded in a canopy (chuppah), as is widely practiced today in Jewish weddings, but rather in a bridal chamber that was, in effect, a highly decorated room in the house of the groom.
 This room was traditionally decorated with large hanging sheets of colored, patterned cloth, replete with wall cushions and short-length mattresses for reclining.
 Their marriage is consummated when they have been left together alone in this room.
 The chuppah is described the same way in Sefer HaIttur (12th century), and similarly in the Jerusalem Talmud.

-The Wedding Feast
+Wedding feast

 After the wedding ceremony and the Yichud, the bride and groom will make a grand entrance into a room filled with friends and family to begin the celebrations.
 The wedding ceremony is considered a serious religious event, while the wedding feast is considered a fun, lively celebration for the couple.
 It is expected and required for the guests to bring joy and festivities to the couple on their wedding day.

-At the Wedding Feast, there is dancing, singing, eating, and drinking.
+At the wedding feast, there is dancing, singing, eating, and drinking.
 This is broken up into two celebrations.
 Towards the beginning of the wedding feast, there is dancing and celebrations, but men and women are separated.
 After a couple of hours, a more lively celebration begins.
 Typically, this occurs after the older guests leave, and there is a mixing of men and women (not at orthodox weddings), and a dance is usually involved.